xiuql/BDSIM4CEPC/manual/source/model_description.rst

 can be used to specify the aperture shape (*aper1*, *aper2*, *aper3*, *aper4*).
 These are used differently for each aperture model and match the MADX aperture definitions.
 The required parameters and their meaning are given in the following table.

-..
-MADX `racetrack` and `octagon` are currently unavailable but will be completed shortly.

 Magnet Geometry Parameters
 --------------------------